 There are key signs to look for in evaluating timber value and health, whether you’re a forester evaluating a stand of trees for their timber value, or a landbuyer looking for forested acreage for your future homestead or hunting getaway.

-Dr. Jim Gent, the director of Forest Research and Silviculture Support at Rayonier Inc., one of the largest timber companies in the United States, shares key factors to look for when determining whether trees are healthy.
+Dr. Jim Gent, a retired director of forest research for a large timber company, shares key factors to look for when determining whether trees are healthy.
 Rethink:Rural’s owner, Raydient Places + Properties, is a taxable subsidiary of a large timber company, Rayonier Inc.

 Tip #1: Look to the treetops to determine how much light the trees are capturing

 If you can barely see the sun through the leaves or pine needles of the trees overhead, it means that they are able to gather copious amounts of light, which translates into more energy for photosynthesis and the potential to grow robustly.
 Sparse leaves translates to a weaker tree - now and in the future.